akshat0304/ParallelCNN/README.md

 **Date** | **Plan to Acheive** | **Status**
 ---------| --------------------| ----------
 **October 30th-November 5th**  |Write Proposal.
-Find suitable CNN’s to parallelize.
-Learn PYCUDA and design our basic architecture |
+Learn PYCUDA. |
-**November 6th-November 12th** | Write out CPU implementation and test it taking measurements on appropriate datasets.
-Try and run some basic things with PYCUDA and take measurements to see if our thing is actually working. |
+**November 6th-November 12th** | Write out serial CPU implementation with 4 convolution/subsampling layers and 2 fully connected layers and test for correctness and timing on MNIST Dataset. |
-**November 13th-November 19th** |Write out our implementation using PYCUDA.
+**November 13th-November 19th** |Write naive CUDA functions for the convolution/subsampling layer and the backpropogation algorithm.
 Write Checkpoint Report |
-**November 20th-November 26th** | Write out our implementation using PYCUDA.
-Make further optimizations |
+**November 20th-November 26th** | Make memory optimizations as detailed in the proposal and implement a circular buffer to hold the backpropogation gradients. |
-**November 27th –December 3rd** | Test our GPU implementation and take measurements |
+**November 27th –December 3rd** | Make memory optimizations as detailed in the proposal and implement a circular buffer to hold the backpropogation gradients.  |
-**December 3rd-December 9th**  | If all previous tasks are completed, start working on a framework that allows you to define a neural network and train it.
+**December 3rd-December 9th**  | Test our GPU implementation and take measurementsIf all previous tasks are completed, start working on a framework that allows you to define a neural network and train it.
 After work is completed, test and time the framework. |
 **December 10th-December 12th** | Write out final report and make presentation poster.